0xxCodemonkey/SecretNET/README.md

-# SecretNET Core Library
+# Secret.NET Core Library
-SecretNET (port of the [secret.js](https://github.com/scrtlabs/secret.js) Client) is an .NET SDK for writing applications that interact with the [Secret Network blockchain](https://scrt.network/).
+Secret.NET (port of the [secret.js](https://github.com/scrtlabs/secret.js) Client) is an .NET SDK for writing applications that interact with the [Secret Network blockchain](https://scrt.network/).

 # Key Features
 - Written in .NET 6 including MAUI Support.